Weybridge Dementia Action Alliance

 • Encourage other business partners to become members of the LDAA through your business networks

-St James’ Church Dementia & Alzheimer’s Care Stall at Weybridge Christmas Market 2017 – we will also be at the 2018 market, see you there!
+St James’ Church Dementia & Alzheimer’s Care Stall at Weybridge Christmas Market 2017 (above) and Weybridge Dementia Action Alliance Stall at the 2018 Market (below)

 How to become an Alliance Member